{HOME}

 {WHAT'S NEW}

-The task of examining the occurrences in Medjugorje fell upon the Bishop of Mostar.
-Testimony says the Bishop at first was positive but later recanted.
-Its been said the Bishop changed his mind because of an ongoing feud between Franciscans and Secular priests in the region.
-At the end of the investigation, the Bishop’s Commission ruled against the Medjugorje miracles.
+The task of examining the occurrences in Medjugorje fell upon the Bishop of Mostar, Bishop Pavlo Zanic.
+The Bishop at first was positive about the miraculous events but later recanted.
+When his investigation was completed, the Bishop’s Commission ruled against the Medjugorje apparitions.

 LETTER TO THE HOLY FATHER (information source, Press Bulletin #84 January, 98.)